-Let’s look at some active versus passive fund management performance in equities and fixed income over the past 10 years and see what we can discover.
+Let's look at some active versus passive investing performance in equities and fixed income over the past 10 years.
+The results are shocking!

 Active Versus Passive Investing Performance